eaggy/zindi/RMB_CPI_nowcasting_challenge/README.md

 This file can be downloaded with `cpi_submission_zindi/downloader.py` and saved as CSV-file in `cpi_submission_zindi/data/`.

 * SARB data - various time series from SARB online statistical query: https://www.resbank.co.za/en/home/what-we-do/statistics/releases/online-statistical-query.
-The SARB codes of time series to download are defined in `cpi_submission_zindi/sarb.py` by `data_codes`.
+The SARB codes of the time series to download are defined in `cpi_submission_zindi/sarb.py` by `data_codes`.
 Descriptions of time series are provided as comments in the same file.
 Some time series are delivered with quarterly frequency.
-These series are downsampled to monthly frequency.
+These series are downsampled to a monthly frequency.
 It is possible to download some time series with daily frequency using SARB Web API: https://custom.resbank.co.za/SarbWebApi/ The API codes of such series are defined as values of dictionary `API_MAPPING` in `cpi_submission_zindi/sarb.py`.
 This dictionary also maps the SARB codes from online statistical query with the API codes.
-The daily time series defined in `API_MAPPING` are downloaded using the SARB Web API and then upsampled to monthly frequensy using the averaging over the entire month.
+The daily time series defined in `API_MAPPING` are downloaded using the SARB Web API and then upsampled to monthly frequency using the averaging over the entire month.
-The SARB data can be downloaded from SARB statistical query and SARB Web API with `cpi_submission_zindi/downloader.py` and saved as CSV-file in `cpi_submission_zindi/data/`.
+The SARB data can be downloaded from the SARB statistical query and SARB Web API with `cpi_submission_zindi/downloader.py` and saved as CSV-file in `cpi_submission_zindi/data/`.

 ## How It Works
 * Historical CPI data (StatsSA data) are used as Y data.
-All models created here are used only one CPI component as a dependent variable of model.
+All models created here use only one CPI component as a dependent variable of the model.
 Therefore, there is a loop over all 13 CPI components.
    * The following two transformations are applied to the Y data:
       1. Logarithm-transformation,
       2. Difference to the previous month.

-  At the end the inverse transformations are applied to predicted data to get normal predicted CPI values.
+  At the end, the inverse transformations are applied to predicted data to get normal predicted CPI values.

 * SARB time series are used as X data.
    * The following two transformations are applied to these data:
       1. Difference to the previous month, if all values in the time series are positive.
-      2. Tests for seasonality (CH test and OCSB test) and stationarity (ADF test, KPSS test, and PP test) are conducted on each time series to find most probable (maximal value from group of the tests) values of "D" and "d".
+      2. Tests for seasonality (CH test and OCSB test) and stationarity (ADF test, KPSS test, and PP test) are conducted on each time series to find the most probable (maximal value from a group of the tests) values of "D" and "d".
-              If "D" and/or "d" > 0, the seasonal differencing of order "D" and/or differencing of order "d" are applied to the time series.
+              If "D" and/or "d" > 0, the seasonal differencing of order "D" and/or differencing of order "d" is applied to the time series.
-   * Shift each time series if this time series has no values for the latest time points (NaNs rows at the end of time series) till these NaNs rows will be gone for the month when the prediction must be done.
-If shift is applied to the time series, the suffix "_lag{n}" is added to the time series name, where {n} is number of the applied shift steps.
+   * Shift each time series if this time series has no values for the latest time points (NaNs rows at the end of time series) till these NaNs rows are gone for the month when the prediction must be done.
+If a shift is applied to the time series, the suffix "_lag{n}" is added to the time series name, where {n} is the number of the applied shift steps.
    * Lags of the corresponding CPI component (Y data) are also added to the X data.
 Lags numbers are defined by `Y_LAGS` in `cpi_submission_zindi/settings.py`.
    * 12 monthly dummy variables are also added to the X data.
-   * COVID event is also add tho the X data as a spike on April 2020.
+   * COVID event is also added to the X data as a spike in April 2020.

-* X and Y data are split in a such way that last two years of data are used to validate models by calculating RMSE using walk forward validation.
+* X and Y data are split in a such way that the last two years of data are used to validate models by calculating RMSE using walk-forward validation.
 The oldest data are used for hyperparameters tuning of models.

 * The models are created and optimized using hyperparameters tuning on the oldest data.
 The used models are defined by `MODELS` in `cpi_submission_zindi/settings.py`.
 The hyperparameters for models optimization using grid search are defined for each model in `cpi_submission_zindi/grid.py`.
-The optimal models then are validated on the last two years of data by calculating RMSE using walk forward validation.
+The optimal models then are validated on the last two years of data by calculating RMSE using walk-forward validation.
-Finally, each optimal model is used to make prediction of CPI component for the next month.
+Finally, each optimal model is used to predict the CPI component for the next month.

 * The best model is constructed by selecting the optimal model with the smallest RMSE for each CPI component.
-* The best max model are constructed using following steps:
+* The best max model is constructed using the following steps:
    1. Validation threshold is calculated as `(1. + RANGE) x smallest RMSE` from the previous step. `RANGE` is defined in `cpi_submission_zindi/settings.py`.
    2. All optimized models with RMSE less than the validation threshold are selected.
-   3. The model giving the highest predicted CPI among all previous selected models is selected as best max model.
+   3. The model giving the highest predicted CPI among all previously selected models is selected as the best max model.

 For example, we have the following CPS11000 (restaurants and hotel) November predictions for all models:
 ````